Data Upload

 Wood Properties:

-Convert to flux density first.
+Convert to flux density first (Step 8: Sap Flux Density).

 Tree Dimensions:

-2. Tree Water Use Summary
+Tree Water Use Results

 Methods to Display

-Tree Water Use - Hourly (L/hr)
+Hourly (L/hr)

 Temporal Aggregation